openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Systems resource driver: fake
 +++++++++++++++++++++++++++++

-The ``fake`` system driver is designed to conduct large-scale testing of Ironic without having a lot of bare-metal machines or being able to create a large number of virtual machines.
+The ``fake`` system driver is designed to conduct large-scale testing of Ironic without having a lot of bare metal machines or being able to create a large number of virtual machines.
 When the Redfish emulator is configured with the ``fake`` system backend, all operations just return success.
 Any modifications are done purely in the local cache.
 This way, many Ironic operations can be tested at scale without access to a large computing pool.

 System status notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~